 Biodiversity Net Gain (BNG) is an approach to development and/or land management that aims to bring measurable improvements to the natural environment, leaving an area with increased or enhanced biodiversity when compared to the current status.

-Mandatory biodiversity net gain is set out in the Environment Act (2021) and is expected to become law in 2023.
+Mandatory biodiversity net gain is set out in the Environment Act (2021) and is expected to commence in early 2024.

 The Act sets out the following key components to mandatory BNG: